 We were enjoying lunch during the MTNA Conference in San Antonio (2016) at Schilo’s German deli.

 I won’t tell you all her professional qualifications as you can read her bio here, but I will tell you a few things you may not know.

 - Karen strongly impacts MTNA’s future as co-advisor of a very successful collegiate chapter at Butler University.
 By imparting a solid mentoring relationship with students, many have proven to be committed MTNA members themselves.
 Recently, a former Butler member, Karen Lien, won the MTNA Studio Fellowship Award.

 - From experience, I can tell you that she embodies MTNA leadership.
-She has devoted many years to serving essential roles at the state and national level (currently as MTNA Vice President, which followed her term as MTNA Secretary-Treasurer).
+She has devoted many years to serving essential roles at the state and national level including most recently as MTNA Vice President and just prior to that, Secretary-Treasurer.
 Her understanding of the organization runs deep.
 This gives her an incredible knack for balancing working knowledge of past precedent with necessary innovations for the future.

 - Karen is incredibly well-researched in contemporary business practices.
-We can not argue the importance of having economically-savvy minds in MTNA leadership at this time.
+Having economically-savvy minds in MTNA leadership is very important to the future of the organization.
 Her tri-annual column in the American Music Teacher journal continues to benefit teachers across the country and is just one example of her commitment to our profession.

-So, if you haven’t yet exercised your right to vote, this is my completely personal plug for Karen Thickston for the office of President.
+If you haven’t yet exercised your right to vote, this is my personal plug for Karen Thickston for President-Elect.

 Voting will take place through 3:00 pm, EST, on March 1st.
 You may cast your vote here.